 Someone tells you, get onto Facebook.
 There are a billion people there.
 So you do that and you spend months posting updates, only to discover that Facebook doesn't actually share your posts with anyone (what!?
 I have to pay for people to see me?).
 And all that time and effort has resulted in everyone liking you, but not a lot of business coming your way.

-Well, those are my thoughts.
-Well, I mean, I understand and use all these tools, but the thing that worries me is, why do we continually change our focus.
-We are led in one direction, then have to change direction, and to be frank, all of this is really a lot of effort.
+Those are my thoughts.
+I mean, I understand and sparodically use all these tools, but the question I ask myself is, why as a business do we continually change our focus.
+We get led in one direction, then have to change direction, and to be frank, all of this is really a lot of effort.
 And for how much return?

-How much effort and energy are we really putting into this that could otherwise be spent building your business up, in a productive way?
+Couldn't all this effort and energy be put into really building up our business, in a more productive way?
 Shouldn't every unit of effort we put into our business, result in a unit of result / return?

 It started me thinking.
 Is there a different way?
-Amongst the hype, confusion, and ever changing technological landscape, it's easy to forget the fundamentals.
-What would our business marketing look like if we just went back to basics?
+Amidst the hype, confusion, and ever changing technological landscape, it's easy to forget the fundamentals.
+What would our business marketing look like if we didn't follow the crowd?

 Step 1.
 Create a memorable brand name